Harry Potter Felt Bookmark with a FREE Pattern Sheet

 Draw Harry’s lightning bolt scar on his forehead with gold glitter glue.
 Set aside to let glitter glue dry.
 Use the point of a toothpick to drag the ends of the lightning bolt to points.

-More Harry Potter Crafts All Week Long!
+More Harry Potter Crafts and Free Printables

 Sharing is Caring!
 If you LOVE it, Please PIN it!

 Too busy to make this Harry Potter Felt Bookmark right now?
 Pin it for later!
 I'd love for you to pin this project to your favorite craft board on Pinterest and then it’ll be waiting for you when you’re ready.
-Create this quick and easy Harry Potter felt bookmark with a FREE Pattern Sheet.
-Then share the wonderful experience of reading with YOUR kiddos!

 I'd love to hear what you think about this project, or if you want to know more about Harry Potter.
 If you've made your own Kunin Felt projects, I would love to see your creations!
 Share them on Instagram, and Facebook, or leave a comment/photo on the project pin on Pinterest! #CreativelyBeth